lazarevia/NetEngineer/Labworks/Lab_01/README.md

 ## Objectives
-[1: Build the Network and Configure Basic Device Settings]
+1. Build the Network and Configure Basic Device Settings.

-[2: Create VLANs and Assign Switch Ports]
+2. Create VLANs and Assign Switch Ports.
 3. Configure an 802.1Q Trunk between the Switches.
 4. Configure Inter-VLAN Routing on the Router.
 5. Verify Inter-VLAN Routing is working.

 ## Instructions
-### 1: Build the Network and Configure Basic Device Settings
+### 1. Build the Network and Configure Basic Device Settings
 In Part 1, you will set up the network topology and configure basic settings on the PC hosts and switches.

 #### 1.1.
 Cable the network as shown in the topology.